 Operating a skating rink takes an enormous amount of time and resources which is entirely done

 by volunteers.
-Volunteer hours are required by every registered family of a CYHA/CFSC.
-The number of hours required is calculated per family and is calculated based on the taking all registered skaters for that family and determining the skater with the highest hours requirement – that level of hours is the requirement for the family for that season.
+Volunteer hours may be required for registered skaters of CYHA/CFSC.
+The number of hours required is calculated per skater and is calculated based on the age-appropriate level that skater registered for that season.
+The maximum number of hours per family is 50 hours per season.

 For families who wish to not work their volunteer assessment hours, a “buy out” option is available with the amount listed in the Fee column but must be paid in full at time of registration to receive the $20 buyout rate.
 Any unworked assessment hours as of August 15th will be assessed $30 per hour.